moresonsunn/Blockpanel/README.md

 The unified image is optimized for CasaOS by exposing only the panel/API port (8000) and optionally a single default server port (25565).
 Avoid mapping large static port ranges; runtime containers will dynamically bind Minecraft ports as you create servers.

 ### Add Custom Store
-Add the raw URL to `casaos-appstore/index.json` as a custom source in CasaOS, then install "BlockPanel (Unified)".
+Add the raw URL to `casaos-appstore/index.json` as a custom source in CasaOS, then install "Lynx (Unified)".

 ### Import Existing Server
 1. Stop any legacy standalone Minecraft container.
-2. Copy its world/server directory into the BlockPanel servers volume (visible in the unified container at `/data/servers/<name>`).
+2. Copy its world/server directory into the Lynx servers volume (visible in the unified container at `/data/servers/<name>`).
 3. Call `POST /api/servers/import` with `{ "name": "<name>" }` (optionally `host_port`, `java_version`).
 4. Start the server from the UI.

 ### CasaOS Token + Base API (for Steam as CasaOS v2 Apps)

 Steam servers can be installed as CasaOS v2 *compose apps* (so they don't show up as "Legacy-App" containers).
-To enable this, BlockPanel needs:
+To enable this, Lynx needs:

 - `CASAOS_API_TOKEN`: CasaOS auth token (copied from the browser)
 - `CASAOS_API_BASE`: CasaOS AppManagement base URL (usually `http://<casaos-ip>/v2/app_management`)